 Vicky Cundiff founded Turf’s Up Lawn Service more than 30 years ago in Lee’s Summit with her husband, Jon.
-They now own operations here as well as in Des Moines, Iowa, Fort Worth, Texas and in Springfield, Mo.
+They now own operations here as well as Springfield, Des Moines, and Fort Worth.

 Vicky was named to the Kansas City Business Journal’s Class of 2015 “Women Who Mean Business” and The Examiner’s Class of 2016 “Women of Distinction.”

-Donna is a longtime Lee’s Summit resident.
-She is the owner of Investment Resources and a graduate of the University of Central Missouri.
+Donna is a 30 year Lee’s Summit resident.
+She is the owner of Investment Resources and a graduate of the University of Central Missouri and UMKC.

 Donna is a current member of the Land Clearance for Redevelopment Authority.
 She has served on various other boards and committees giving her time around Lee’s Summit, including the City’s Truly 150 steering committee and the 2015 Downtown Master Plan Task Force.
-She is also a graduate of the City’s Leadership Academy and worked on future visioning with the Lee’s Summit 360 work group in 2008-09.
+She is also a graduate of the City’s Leadership Academy and worked on future visioning with the Lee’s Summit 360 and Ignite! initiatives.

 A lifelong educator, Carl Grigsby served 47 years in Missouri elementary, middle and high schools as a teacher, department chair, principal and administrator.
 He is formerly the director of the Lee’s Summit R-7 School District Transportation Department.

-Clint has given his volunteer time in many areas of Lee’s Summit, including on the boards of directors for the Lee’s Summit Chamber of Commerce and Lee’s Summit Economic Development Council and the advisory board of the Lee’s Summit Educational Foundation.
+He has given his volunteer time in many areas of Lee’s Summit, including on the board of directors for the Lee’s Summit Economic Development Council and the advisory board of the Lee’s Summit Educational Foundation.

-Clint is married to Christa and has a side hobby that is growing in popularity – that of an amateur craft beer brewer.
+Clint is married to Christa and has a daughter named Harper.
+He has a side hobby that is growing in popularity – that of an amateur craft beer brewer.

 Todd Haynes is the vice president of RBC Wealth Management and a 17-year Lee’s Summit resident.